awsdocs/enginframe-administrator-guide/doc_source/ssl-tls-hazelcast.md

    keytool -keystore KeyStore.jks -alias bmc -import -file cert-signed keytool -keystore truststore.jks -alias bmc -import -file ca-cert
    ```

+   With this example, you create a custom CA with `openssl` that's used to sign the Hazelcast certificate\.
+We recommend that you use a publicly available CA for production and reserve the use of custom CA certificates for testing purposes\.

 1. Restart EnginFrame to leverage SSL/TLS for Hazelcast members and clients communications\.